 Why are the BHP and FMG share prices sliding today?

-Shares in iron ore miners BHP, Rio Tinto and Fortescue Metals have recovered 4-13% of their value over the last 6 months, so why are they sliding today?
+Shares in iron ore miners BHP, Rio Tinto and Fortescue Metals have risen 20%-35% over the last 6 months, so why are they falling today?

-Why have the BHP and FMG stock prices stumbled?
+Why are the BHP and FMG stock prices trending lower?

-The last 2 factors, in particular, are of major interest to the iron ore miners because China buys nearly three-fourths of Australia's ore.
+Those numbers are of major interest to the major iron ore miners because China buys nearly three-fourths of Australia's ore.

-In addition, rising cost pressures and labour shortages in Western Australia are also beginning to weigh on the sector.
-All 3 big miners – BHP, Rio Tinto and Fortescue Metals – last month indicated higher material and labour costs as well as the impact of adverse weather conditions.
+But this comes at a time when rising cost pressures and labour shortages in Western Australia are beginning to weigh on the sector.
+All 3 big miners – BHP, Rio Tinto and Fortescue Metals – have indicated higher costs in recent updates.

 Considering buying mining shares?